 Anorectics have an irrational fear of being fat, and continue to view themselves as overweight in spite of being noticeably underweight - often emaciated.
 Anorexia nervosa can and does cause several health problems.
 Due to their dangerously low amounts of body fat and nutritional deficiencies, anorectics may demonstrate the following symptoms: cessation of menstruation, insomnia, loss of bone density, mood changes, increased sensitivity to cold and heat, fatigue, increased susceptibility to disease, “peach fuzz” hair growth on face and body, thinning hair, dry and brittle nails, heart complications, and a high risk of suicide.

 What is Bulimia?

 Bulimia is an eating disorder, which involves occasional to frequent binge eating, usually followed by purging.
 Common purging methods are vomiting, use of laxatives, diuretics, or excessive exercise.
 When on a binge the bulimic will uncontrollably eat large quantities of food in a relatively short period of time.
 Because of an intense fear of becoming fat the bulimic will attempt to rid his/her body of the food by purging.
 This binge-purge cycle can and does become habit forming.

 Bulimia can also lead to health problems.
 Binging and purging can cause the following symptoms: dental and gum disease, digestive problems, irregular or cessation of menses, difficult weight control, injury to the esophagus, lung, stomach and or intestines, electrolyte abnormalities, kidney and heart complications, injury to the skin, dehydration, and mood changes.

 For a Friend

 For many, being a friend or relative of a person with an eating disorder is a frustrating experience.
 It is difficult to understand why bright and talented people punish themselves in such a severe manner.
-In order to be a supportive friend, it is important to find out as much as possible about their particular eating disorder.
-Remember to listen to them in a non-judgmental manner.
-Attempting to change their behavior by nagging and policing is generally ineffective.
+An eating disorder is not a disorder of choice, but rather a genetic predisposition that can be triggered by any number of life changing events, such as the transition to college.